rcorvus/LlamaRAG/README.md

 # Llama3 RAG
-RAG (Retreival Augmented Generation) Q&A API that allows text and PDF files to be uploaded via api and persisted to a vector store then queried with natural language questions.
+RAG (Retrieval Augmented Generation) Q&A API that allows text and PDF files to be uploaded via api and persisted to a vector store then queried with natural language questions.
 Sources are returned along with the answer in json format.

 Created with Python, Llama3, LangChain, Ollama and ChromaDB in a Flask API based solution.